MEET THE TEAM

 The Nature Conservancy

 Seth Harden, Upper Wabash River Project Director for The Nature Conservancy, grew up in central Indiana and received his bachelor’s degree of Forestry in 2010 from Purdue University.
-While at Purdue he focused his studies on natural resource management and environmental policy.
-Seth completed his MS in Public Affairs, with a concentration in environmental policy analysis, from the O’Neill School of Public and Environmental Affairs at IUPUI in 2019.
+While at Purdue, he focused his studies on natural resource management and environmental policy.
+Seth completed his M.S. in Public Affairs, with a concentration in environmental policy analysis, from the O’Neill School of Public and Environmental Affairs at IUPUI in 2019.
 Previous experience includes employment with the United States Department of Agriculture Natural Resources Conservation Service and Indiana Farm Bureau Incorporated.
 Seth lives with his wife and children in Westfield, IN, which they consider their home and base for adventures across the country and globe.

 Emily Heaton